joho/pico8-vscode/README.md

 ## Known Issues

-This thing barely works and only on OSX right now
+Best I can say is that it "works on my machine"

+It's not yet published to the vscode marketplace

 ## Release Notes

 ### 0.0.1

-Initial release of ...
+Initial release of pico8-vscode

 ## License